What are cookies?

 Sometimes referred to as ‘analytics’ or ‘statistics’ cookies, performance cookies capture information about how visitors browse a website — which pages are popular, the journeys they take, how long they stay, etc. That info helps website owners to continue offering the best user experience on their sites.

-Google Analytics is undoubtedly the best known and most popular service for capturing visitor information but we don’t use it.
+Google Analytics is the best known and most popular service for capturing visitor information but we don’t use it.
 It isn’t GDPR-compliant by default and has been the subject of a lot of recent controversy, resulting in lawsuits and even fines.
-Nor do we use any other performance cookies.
 Instead, we use a cookie-free analytics solution, which gives us sight of key website metrics but without capturing visitor data.
-All the info, none of the risks!
+All the info with none of the risks.

 Targeting cookies